Fiji404/WhoAmI/README.md

-# Fiji404 portfolio website
+# Fiji404 portfolio

-## Overview

-This project is about personal portfolio website to showcase my skills, experience, and projects.
+Discover the artistry of my web development and design skills through an elegant and captivating online showcase.

 ## Tech Stack